 See the size range from gastropods.com 94mm being the largest size.
-This one is larger and close to world record size.
-I am grading this at F++, there's some minor spine damage.
-Again, from the trawling process.
+This one is very close.
+I am grading this at F++/GEM, I can see no discernable damage.
 You can compare this specimen and the ones on Ebay.
 My specimens are much larger and better quality, for better price.

 PRESENTED TO ME ON 05-01-2019